ivelum/landing/content/blog/the-best-testing-strategy/index.md

 Don't chase that magical test proportion - it doesn't make sense.
 Better look at how you could test this particular feature with good confidence, minimal effort, and reasonable speed, and don't hesitate to use whatever kinds of tests if they fit the job.

-Happy testing!
+At Ivelum, this is how we approach testing across the systems we build.
+If you're looking for a partner that combines confidence, speed, and pragmatism.
+[Let’s talk](https://ivelum.com/contact/#talk).